xbeeant/ONLYOFFICE-server/Readme.md

 ### Running the service

-Run the `DocumentServer\server\run.bat` script to start the service.
+Run the `cd DocumentServer\server\ && run.bat` script to start the service.

 Notes